 I cried immediately and said, “Fuck yes.”
 A stranger handed us a celebratory joint.

-So when it came time to decide where to get married, it made a strange kind of perfect sense that our wedding would be less “venue” and more world.
+So when it came time to decide where to get married, it made a strange kind of perfect sense that our wedding would be in a sixth-dimensional alien organism that knows all.

 Before the ceremony, we took wedding photos with local fashion photographer Roxie, which meant we got to run all over the exhibition in full wedding attire and make a scene.
 We went everywhere.
 We even went onto the roof.
 It was cold enough that I was dragging my train through icy puddles, but we got the shot.

-Before the ceremony, I ran to HELLOFOOD to get a can of wine.
-(It was my wedding day.)
-I walked into the cafe in my dress and the entire room applauded.
+Before the ceremony, I had run to HELLOFOOD to get a can of wine.
+(Hey, it was my wedding day.)
+I walked into the cafe in my dress, and the entire room applauded.
 Not because they knew me; just because humans are occasionally sweet in a way that catches you off guard.
-Later, I went to the bathroom to fix my makeup and a few women told me they’d just seen me get married in Numina and that it was beautiful.
-A girls bathroom bonding moment.
+After the ceremony, I went to the bathroom to fix my makeup, and a few women told me they’d just seen me get married in Numina and that it was beautiful.
+The reason most people have private weddings was the reason I really loved having a public one: a girls’ bathroom bonding moment.

-The staff was wonderful and accommodating, which matters more than any aesthetic detail ever will.
+The staff, my coworkers, were so wonderful and accommodating, which matters more than any aesthetic detail ever will.
 And after all was said and done, my only regret is that my coworkers had to sit through me and my family doing karaoke in Sips with a Z.

 (Actually, no. I regret nothing.)